 I was playing Ballad Of The Green Berets by SSgt.
 Barry Sadler, a top song in 1965-6.
 Other favorites were Bang Bang (My Baby Shot Me Down)–Cher, Seventh Son–Johnnie Rivers, Get Off My Cloud–Rolling Stones, Little Red Riding Hood–Sam The Sham and The Pharaohs, We Can Work It Out–Beatles . . .
 Lightnin’ Strikes by Lou Christie.

-Just a few months after Sidney demoted me, he was calling my show for requests while lying in a hospital bed with a terminal illness.
-He mostly wanted something by the Platters but not dedicated to him.
+Just a few weeks after Sidney demoted me, he was calling my show for requests while lying in a hospital bed with a terminal illness.
+He mostly wanted something by the Platters, but not dedicated to him.
 In one of his calls to me, he said that I would have been a good son for him.

 My recent demotion was never brought up.
 I keep my decorum and never asked.
 I always suspected that it had something to do with his (former) mistress, Jan.
 He had not reduced my salary and, in fact, had given me a small raise not long after my demotion.